Workflow

 - Click on the Stringtale button in your browser’s toolbar.

-- Make changes to the text on your website.
+- Make changes to the Stringtale-enabled text on the page.

 - Once you’ve finished making changes, click on

-to save them to Strintale, ready for the developer to integrate with the next update.
+Save changesto save them to Stringtale, ready for the developer to integrate with the next update.